-• Whilst again not wishing to take the banks' approvals for granted, we would suggest that, as a moderately geared company, Punch has the potential to perform well.
-We would highlight that:

-- o Debt will be manageable - o Management will move from fire-fighting to running the business - Staff retention and recruitment should improve - There will be funds available for capital spending - There is plenty of 'low hanging fruit' when it comes to investment opportunities across an estate that has been cash-strapped for seven years.
-This has worked to Spirit Group's advantage over the last two years - Current trading is positive at the LfL EBITDA line (up 1.3% LfL in the year to w48) - EPS, perhaps 1.2p (on the 9p share, prior to the 20:1 consolidation) is the difference between two large numbers, EBITDA and interest - If the former goes up and the latter goes down, there is the potential for Punch to trade strongly. - It may not be 'growth stock' per se but that doesn't mean that that profits may not grow
+- As a moderately geared company, Punch has the potential to perform well.
+We would highlight that: - Debt would be manageable - o Management could move from fire-fighting to running the business - o There would be funds available for capital spending - There is plenty of 'low hanging fruit' when it comes to investment opportunities across an estate that has been cash-strapped for seven years.
+This has worked to Spirit Group's advantage over the last two years - Current trading is positive at the LfL EBITDA line (up 1.3% LfL in the year to w48) - EPS, perhaps 1.2p (on the 9p share, prior to the 20:1 consolidation) is the difference between two large numbers, EBITDA and interest - If the former goes up and the latter goes down, there is the potential for Punch to trade strongly. - $\circ~$ It may not be 'growth stock' per se but that doesn't mean that that profits may not grow

-Langton Comment: The equity and bond holders' votes represent major moves in the right direction.
-They are necessary and almost sufficient to trigger the restructuring - but we still require the two named banks to play ball.
+Langton Comment: The equity vote is a move in the right direction.
+It is necessary but not sufficient to trigger the restructuring & we need the bond holders to play ball.

-This is more likely than not to happen and we would expect to hear from the company on this matter in due course.
+This is more likely than not to happen but we would not expect to hear from the company on this matter until after the markets have closed.

-Punch may have bought itself a future.
-There could be a perceived stock overhang but junior bondholders (who were already equity holders and who will now own considerably more stock), have the same broad interests as do other shareholders.
+Punch may be on the very of buying itself a future.
+There could be a perceived stock overhang but junior bondholders (who were already equity holders and who now own even more), have the same broad interests as do other shareholders.

-It wouldn't do to count one's chickens but, we would suggest, New Punch may be a radically different proposition to the firm that had flirted with administration for the last half decade.

-The group's PE ratio will mean something for the first time in many years, the stock will trade at a material discount to assets and LfL EBITDA is in growth.
+It wouldn't do to count one's chickens but, come the morning, Punch could be, should be and probably will be, a radically different proposition to the firm that has flirted with administration for the last half decade.
+The group's PE ratio will mean something for the first time in many years and the stock will trade at a material discount to assets.